c19witness/uk-covid19-inquiry/2023-10-17_module-2/1_Professor_Steven_Riley.rst

 Thank you.

-So you've produced a paper in April 2020 on the use of face masks in the community for asymptomatic members of the public.
-Is it a fair summary to say that there was no obvious reason why surgical face masks couldn't be used in closed community settings, for example buses, public transport and shops, based on the limitations you'd observed from the widespread use of face coverings in other countries which had been considered useful and successful in containing Covid-19?
+So you've produced a paper in April 2020 on the use of  :outline:`face masks` in the community for asymptomatic members of the public.
+Is it a fair summary to say that there was no obvious reason why  :outline:`surgical face masks` couldn't be used in closed community settings, for example buses, public transport and shops, based on the limitations you'd observed from the widespread use of face coverings in other countries which had been considered useful and successful in containing Covid-19?

 **Professor Steven Riley**: So I just want to give what I perceive to be the key points of the report, because there was a reason I was asked to do that and it's because I had looked at some of the evidence from influenza, studies of influenza.

 **Ms Morris KC**: Yes.
 Pre-pandemic studies?

-**Professor Steven Riley**: Yes, so I went back to look at those, and the key point that I thought I was making in the report was, even though those studies suggested quite low effectiveness of face masks for influenza, there were a number of issues around the design and interpretation of those that said maybe it could actually be better and we shouldn't necessarily rely too heavily on those as negative results.
+**Professor Steven Riley**: Yes, so I went back to look at those, and the key point that I thought I was making in the report was, even though those studies suggested quite low effectiveness of :outline:`face masks` for influenza, there were a number of issues around the design and interpretation of those that said maybe it could actually be better and we shouldn't necessarily rely too heavily on those as negative results.

 **Ms Morris KC**: That's helpful, thank you.

 **Professor Steven Riley**: Then if we just come to your question, you asked quite a specific list of things about use in other countries.
 I don't know whether I commented on those in the report.

-**Ms Morris KC**: At that time, had you looked at, for example, other East Asian countries and their use of face masks?
+**Ms Morris KC**: At that time, had you looked at, for example, other East Asian countries and their use of :outline:`face masks`?

 **Professor Steven Riley**: So I don't recall commenting on that explicitly in the report, so I'm not sure that I did.

 **Ms Morris KC**: Okay.
-You've just touched upon the literature review you did about the influenza use of face masks, so you're doing this review in April 2020?
+You've just touched upon the literature review you did about the influenza use of :outline:`face masks`, so you're doing this review in April 2020?

 **Professor Steven Riley**: Yeah.

 **Ms Morris KC**: Is it fair to say that if that review had been done in February 2020, of that pre-pandemic literature, the results would have been the same, had you done it in February?

 **Professor Steven Riley**: I think they would have been quite similar.
-And I believe WHO have commissioned a relatively recent study of face masks for influenza that I think probably was quite similar.
+And I believe WHO have commissioned a relatively recent study of :outline:`face masks` for influenza that I think probably was quite similar.

 **Ms Morris KC**: Okay, thank you.

-So was it your conclusion that now would be quite a good time to gather more evidence about the efficacy of face masks?
+So was it your conclusion that now would be quite a good time to gather more evidence about the efficacy of :outline:`face masks`?

 **Professor Steven Riley**: Yes, I think that's -- yep.